haskell-works/tasty-discover/AI_GUIDELINES.md

 - Include both positive and negative test cases in the test data
 - Update cabal file to include new test modules when adding test directories

+### Expected Failure Testing
+- Use `tasty-expected-failure` package for tests that reproduce known bugs
+- Prefer `expectFail` from Tasty over Hspec's `xit` when working in hybrid test environments
+- Create both failing reproduction tests and placeholder tests in mixed Hspec/Tasty suites
+- Document the GitHub issue number and expected behavior in test comments
+- **Key Insight**: `xit` in Hspec becomes pending in Tasty via `tasty-hspec`, but still shows as failure in test suite

 ### Code Quality and Safety
 - Use unsafe functions only when strong invariants guarantee safety
 - Document why unsafe functions are necessary and when they should/shouldn't be used